pucco93/nft-marketplace/nft-marketplace-frontend/README.md

 };
 ```

+The script above can be customized to do other jobs during deploy, like deploy some other contracts if there are, or even call another deploy script.
-When the files are ready I just had to launch `truffle migrate` and it will build files into a build folder, now the only thing I should do in order to let the testnet work properly with the new files is to copy those files and put them inside the path `contracts/build/contracts`.
+When the files were ready I just had to launch `truffle migrate` and it would build files into a build folder, now the only thing remaining in order to let the testnet work properly with the new files is to copy those files and put them inside the path `contracts/build/contracts`.

 If I need to update smart contracts with some other logic I just need to launch  `truffle migrate` another time and again copy and paste the built files.